CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 For this purpose, specially defined bit sequences and recording marks are written onto the diskette, which have an easily recognizable pattern.
 There are two different types of these marks.
-One precedes each sector address field, which is the "address mark"; a second precedes 'each data field of a sector, the "data mark".
+One precedes each sector address field, which is the "address mark"; a second precedes each data field of a sector, the "data mark".

 Each of these markers are preceded by sync bytes, and the markers are